prebid/Prebid.js/adops/setting-up-prebid-with-the-appnexus-ad-server.md

 - Make sure the **Serve in iFrame** box is not checked.

-- The creative content should be the following HTML and JavaScript:
+- The creative content should be the HTML and JavaScript shown below.

+{: .alert.alert-success :}
+If you are using "send all bids" mode, the macro in the call to `renderAd` below should match the header bidding partner associated with that creative, e.g., `'#{HB_ADID_APPNEXUS}'`, `'#{HB_ADID_PARTNER}'`, etc.

 ```html
     <script>